Skip to content

 Input note processing involves the kernel reading the data from each note and storing it at the appropriate memory addresses.
 All the data (note, account, and blockchain data) comes from the advice provider and global inputs.

-Next to the total number of consumed notes, input note data consists of a serial number, the roots of the script, the inputs and asset vault, its metadata, and all its assets.
+Next to the total number of input notes, input note data consists of a serial number, the roots of the script, the inputs and asset vault, its metadata, and all its assets.

 As each note is consumed, its hash and nullifier are computed.